Custom Snippet

 created_at | string | The ISO-8601 timestamp in UTC when the conversion happened.
 Defaults to now. |

-id | string | The id of the conversion event or transaction. |
+id | string | The id of the conversion event/transaction or session. |

 landing_page_path | string | The initial landing page that led to the conversion. |